cds-snc/ircc-rescheduler/docs/location-setup.md

+### Updating locations

+1. Locate the location file you need to make an update to i.e. ircc-rescheduler/web/src/locations/calgary.js

+2. Make your edits and save accordingly

 ### Adding Locations

 1. Create a new location (JavaScript) file `the-new-location.js`

 2. Add it to the locations directory ircc-rescheduler/web/src/locations/the-new-location.js

-3. The location contain should have the following properties / format
+3. The location contain should have the following data / properties

 ```
 module.exports = {